MDW - MIA

 The average price of all round-trip flights from Chicago Midway Airport to Miami clicked on KAYAK for each day over the last 12 months.

-When flying from Chicago Midway Airport to Miami, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Chicago Midway Airport, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+When flying from Chicago Midway Airport to Miami, you should consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
+For your return to Chicago Midway Airport, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Chicago Midway Airport to Miami?